 I was also told that in Ireland it rains every day.
 It’s a country forgotten by the sun.
 Well, I got a bit of both – Saturday evening it was sunny, blue sky and warm temperature.
 Meanwhile, my Sunday was blessed with rain for every single hour until evening – when I had to go catch my flight.

 I started my afternoon in Dublin visiting The Hugh Lane Gallery, which I lively recommend to all the art lovers out there.
-It exhibits marvelous pieces by Irish artists, with a special sneak peek to Francis Bacon studio – a total chaos, but a nice one.
+It exhibits marvellous pieces by Irish artists, with a special sneak peek to Francis Bacon studio – total chaos, but a nice one.

 There I discovered the amazing stain glass work of Harry Clarke.
 It’s so whimsical, one can’t help but stare at it.
 I was enchanted by The Even of St. Agnes.
 Absolutely brilliant.